tomatosoupcan/mino/README.md

 * Ensure that your Brook board can be slotted into these newly soldered connectors from below, then remove the board and set it back aside. ![Connected Board](photos/brook_inserted.png)
 * Solder the USB-B Connector to the underside of the main PCB as shown here. ![Soldered USB-B](photos/soldered_header.png)
 * Flip the board over and solder in the LEDs, then trim the legs.
 The short end of the LED should go through the square hole.
 Please note that this photo is actually backwards as I messed this up the first time. ![LEDs](photos/led_legs.png)
+* Place and solder your dip switches, socd switch, and directional method switch.
 * Place and solder your switches as indicated on the board, you could also solder on hotswap sockets, but that won't be covered here. ![Soldered Switches](photos/full_soldered.png)
 * If using a wireless board, connect the antenna and battery to your Brook board, then reattach your Brook board to the main PCB, and if desired, use the 4-40 nut and screw set to fasten the far ends of the Brook board to the PCB.
 * If using a wireless board, connect the antenna to the main PCB, and attach the battery somewhere with the double sided tape.